‘Dancing With The Stars’ Season 24 Cast Rumors: Jake Miller And A Disney Star

 Jake Miller and Jenna Johnson previously expressed an interest in competing on Dancing with the Stars together last month.
 One of Jenna’s fans tweeted that the pair is a “dream #dwts partnership,” and Jake and Jenna used emojis to let the fan know that they agree.

-.@JennaJ_Fans @Dance10Jenna ???????????????????????????????????????????????????????????????????????? agree
+.@JennaJ_Fans @Dance10Jenna???????????????????????????????????????????????????????????????????????? agree

 — Jake Miller (@jakemiller) January 9, 2017